ahorn/cpp-channel/README.md

 }
 ```

+As in Go, `cpp::channel<T, N>` are first-class values.
+In particular,
+channel `c` in the example is passed by value to the newly created threads.

-The [source code repository][test] contains several more including
+The [source code repository][test] contains several more examples including
-the most standard example of them all, Dijkstra's dining philosophers.
+the most standard one of them all, Dijkstra's dining philosophers.
+In fact,
+it also shows the use of `std::ref` for a `dining_table` struct as these
+are typically not passed by value.

 [test]: https://github.com/ahorn/cpp-channel/blob/master/test/channel_test.cpp